Ivo-Balbaert/The_Way_to_Mojo/book/6_Functions.md

     except:
         print("error")
 ```

+*Exercise:*
+Write a complete program with a main() function, and call both the def and the fn functions from § 6.1.
+Experiment with the types of the arguments a and b (see exc6.1.mojo)

 ## 6.3 Function arguments and return type
 Functions declared as `fn` in Mojo must specify the types of their arguments.
 If a value is returned, its type must be specified after a `->` symbol and before the body of the function.